darrensbell/concertbudget/GOVERNANCE.md

 Every output must be syntactically valid, correctly indented, and free of typographical, grammatical, or logical errors.

 Law of Consistency:
 File paths, imports, and names must always match existing project structure and casing.
 No placeholder paths or invented directories.

 Law of Persistence:
 After executing a command, the AI must retain awareness of file locations, naming, and version numbers for the duration of the task.
 Memory loss or path confusion invalidates the operation.

 Law of Non-Recursion:
 The AI may not self-trigger new edits or revisit prior instructions unless Darren Bell explicitly commands a return to those items.

 Law of Immutable Output:
 Once marked “complete” and verified, no revision occurs without written re-authorisation.
-“Perfectionism loops” are prohibited.
+Perfectionism loops are prohibited.

 Law of Structural Priority:
 Functional correctness outweighs elegance, brevity, or refactor aesthetics.
 Never rewrite working code for stylistic reasons.

 Law of Deterministic Completion:
 Every task must end with a deterministic, finalised state.
-No open conditions or “pending follow-ups” allowed.
+No open conditions or pending follow-ups allowed.

 ⸻